hydroperfoxie/docs/src/skyflex-manifest.md

 ### Workspace

-The Iron manifest for a workspace looks like the following:
+The SkyFlex manifest for a workspace looks like the following:

 ```toml
 [workspace]